 Japanese hot springs (onsen 温泉) have been enjoyed by the Japanese for well over a thousand years; in the days before modern medicine, it was believed that a dip in the onsen could cure just about any ailment.

-Today, both locals and travelers in need of some rest and relaxation head to the nearest onsen.
-A visit to the hot springs is a near-sacred experience for some, so be sure to familiarize yourself with the basics of onsen etiquette before you go.
+Today, both locals and travellers in need of some rest and relaxation head to the nearest onsen.
+A visit to the hot springs is a near-sacred experience for some, so be sure to familiarise yourself with the basics of onsen etiquette before you go.